-Watching the first Brewers Blackbirds to arrive at my feeders is such a joy.
-Sometimes there will be hundreds of mixed males and females and to watch the males take turns giving a short courtship dance one after another while they give the sharp trilling call that they are known for is almost like a comical play.
+Watching the first brewers’ blackbirds arrive at my feeders is such a joy.
+Sometimes there will be hundreds of mixed males and females, and to watch the males take turns giving a short courtship dance one after another while they give the sharp trilling call that they are known for is almost like a comical play.

-The brewer’s blackbird is a medium sized blackbird.
+The brewer’s blackbird is a medium-sized blackbird.
 Adults have a pointed bill.
-Adult males have black plumage and the female is dark grey.
-The male has a bright yellow eye, while the female’s is dark.
+Adult males have black plumage and the female is dark gray.
+The male has a bright yellow eye, while the females are dark.
 They resemble the eastern member of the same genus, the rusty blackbird, however, this bird has a shorter bill and the male’s head is iridescent purple.

-Brewers blackbirds will nest in loose colonies and even sometimes practice polygamy when there are more females available than males.
+Brewer’s blackbirds will nest in loose colonies and even sometimes practice polygamy when there are more females available than males.
 Even so, permanent pair bonds are formed.
-The pairs will reunite each spring after spending the non breeding season in separate migrating flocks.
-This robin sized blackbird is a common breeding bird in open and semi open country throughout western Canada including all of BC Coast, ranging east through the northern Great Plains to the western Great Lakes.
+The pairs will reunite each spring after spending the non-breeding season in separate migrating flocks.
+This robin-sized blackbird is a common breeding bird in the open and semi-open country throughout western Canada, including all of the BC coast, ranging east through the northern great plains to the western great lakes.